 (1) These measures are not measures recognized under United States generally accepted accounting principles, or GAAP, and are therefore considered to be non-GAAP financial measures.
 See "GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures" for a reconciliation of these measures to their most comparable GAAP measures.
 Tangible shareholders' equity is defined as total shareholders' equity less goodwill and other intangible assets.
-The most directly comparable GAAP financial measure is total shareholders' equity.
+The most directly comparable GAAP financial measure is total shareholder's equity.
 We had no goodwill or other intangible assets as of any of the dates indicated.
 We have not considered loan servicing rights as an intangible asset for purposes of this calculation.
 As a result, tangible shareholders' equity is the same as total shareholders' equity as of each of the dates indicated.
 The efficiency ratio is defined as total noninterest expense divided by the sum of net interest income and noninterest income.
 We believe this measure is important as an indicator of productivity because it shows the amount of revenue generated for each dollar spent.
 Tangible book value per share is defined as book value per share less goodwill and other intangible assets, divided by the outstanding number of common shares at the end of each period.
 The most directly comparable GAAP financial measure is book value per share.
 We had no goodwill or other intangible assets as of any of the dates indicated.
 We have not considered loan servicing rights as an intangible asset for purposes of this calculation.
 As a result, tangible book value per share is the same as book value per share as of each of the dates indicated.
-Tangible shareholders' equity to tangible assets is defined as total shareholders' equity less goodwill and other intangible assets, divided by total assets less goodwill or other intangible assets.
+Tangible shareholders' equity to tangible assets is defined as total shareholders' equity less goodwill and other intangible assets, divided by total assets less goodwill and other intangible assets.
 The most directly comparable GAAP financial measure is total shareholders' equity to total assets.
 We had no goodwill or other intangible assets as of any of the dates indicated.
 We have not considered loan servicing rights as an intangible asset for purposes of this calculation.
-As a result, tangible be shareholders' equity to tangible asset is the same as total shareholders' equity to total assets as of each of the dates indicated.
-Allowance for loan losses to total loans (less PPP loans) is defined as the allowance for loan losses to total loans.
+As a result, tangible shareholders' equity to tangible assets is the same as total shareholders' equity to total assets as of each of the dates indicated.
+Allowance for loan losses to total loans (less PPP loans) is defined as the allowance for loan losses divided by total loans minus PPP loans.
+The most directly comparable GAAP financial measure is allowance for loan losses to total loans.